prakashlab/codex-analysis-pipeline/README.md

 ### deepzoom

 - `reqeirements-deepzoom.txt`: see `requirements_fstack.txt` description
 - `deepzoom.py`: make a deepzoom image and optionally make a web viewer for it.
-If you are making a web viewer, you must manually copy the openseadragon folder to the same directory as the `all_viewer.html` document.
+If you are making a web viewer, you must manually copy the openseadragon folder to the same directory as the `_all_viewer.html` document.
 - openseadragon: this folder contains the files for the deepzoom web viewer.

 ## Guides

 ### preliminary initialization

-First, install miniconda for python 3.9 following this guide: https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html Miniconda will help manage our packages and python environment.
+First, install miniconda for python 3 following this guide: https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html Miniconda will help manage our packages and python environment.

 Next, install CUDA 11.3 and cuDNN 8.5.0 from nvidia.
 This lets us use the graphics card for accelerated ML and image processing.
 We need version 11.3 for compatibility with Cellpose and M2Unet.

-CUDA: `sudo apt-get update`, `sudo apt-get upgrade`, `sudo apt-get install cuda=11.3.1-1`, `sudo apt-get install nvidia-gds=11.4.1-1`, `export PATH=/usr/local/cuda-11.3/bin${PATH:+:${PATH}}`, `export LD_LIBRARY_PATH=/usr/local/cuda-11.3/lib64 ${LD_LIBRARY_PATH:+:${LD_LIBRARY_PATH}}`, `sudo reboot`.
-Verify that the PATH exported properly, if it didn't, modify `~./bashrc` to add CUDA to PATH and LD\_LIBRARY\_PATH.
+CUDA: `sudo apt-get update`, `sudo apt-get upgrade`, `sudo apt-get install cuda=11.3.1-1`, `sudo apt-get install nvidia-gds=11.4.1-1`, `export PATH="/usr/local/cuda-11.3/bin:$PATH"`, `export LD_LIBRARY_PATH="/usr/local/cuda-11.3/lib64 $LD_LIBRARY_PATH"`, `sudo reboot`.
+Verify that the PATH exported properly, if it didn't, modify `~./bashrc` to add CUDA to PATH and LD_LIBRARY_PATH.

 cuDNN: Follow the directions for Ubuntu network installation here: https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html#package-manager-ubuntu-install Make sure you install a version of cuDNN compatible with CUDA 11.3 (e.g.`libcudnn8=8.2.1.32-1+cuda11.3` and `libcudnn8-dev=8.2.1.32-1+cuda11.3`)

-Create a new conda environment and install the requirements: `conda create --name pipeline`, `conda activate pipeline`, `pip install -r requirements_fstack.txt`, `pip install -r requirements_segment.txt`, `pip install -r requirements_analyze.txt`, `pip install -r requirements_deepzoom.txt`
+Create a new conda environment and install the requirements: `conda create --name pipeline`, `conda activate pipeline`, then follow this guide to install the correct version of pytorch: https://pytorch.org/get-started/locally/.
+Next, run the following commands:`pip install -r requirements_fstack.txt`, `pip install -r requirements_segment.txt`, `pip install -r requirements_analyze.txt`, `pip install -r requirements_deepzoom.txt`

 ### fstacker usage